Less than $5 9th Grade Poetry Resources

 By Rigorous Resources for High School English

-Homework Packets with Poems: The two homework packets contain a total of 10 poems by award-winning poets such as Emily Dickinson, Robert Hayden, Mary Oliver, Gary Soto, Sharon Olds, Mark Doty, Yusef Komunyakaa, Tony Hoagland, and others.
-The poems in each homework packet derive their meaning from the deft use of sensory images.
-These carefully selected poems will set the stage for your class to have fascinating and profoundly productive discussions!!
+Homework Packets with Poems about Ethical Dilemmas: The two homework packets contains a total of 10 poems by a diverse range of award-winning poets such as Robert Frost, William Stafford, Ada Limón, Jan Beatty, Ross Gay, and others.
+Every poem focuses on some kind of ethical dilemma.
+Because teenagers are genuinely intrigued by ethical dilemmas, these poems will set the stage for your class to have fascinating and profoundly productive discussions!!
 (10 pages)

 Literary Devices Glossary: A glossary with definitions and examples of the various types of figurative language, imagery, stanzas, and syntactic devices.
 Many teachers already have a glossary of literary devices, but I'm providing this in case you need one.
 (2 pages)

-Literary Devices Quizzes: Open each class with a quiz of 10 questions to assess whether your students can accurately identify the literary devices: metaphor, personification, symbolism, imagery, alliteration, etc. The digital versions of the quizzes on Google Forms will grade every student's work and generate a list of their scores.
+Literary Devices Quizzes: Open each class with a quiz of 10 questions to assess whether your students can accurately identify the literary devices used in the poems from the nightly homework packets: metaphor, personification, symbolism, imagery, alliteration, etc. The digital versions of the quizzes on Google Forms will grade every student's work and generate a list of their scores.
 Answer keys included.
 (4 pages).

-Discussion Questions: Lists of discussion questions for the first poems in each homework packet.
-The discussion questions will ensure that your class discussions get off to a productive start.
+Discussion Questions: This bundle features a list of discussion questions for the first poem in each of two nightly homework packets.
+The discussion questions will ensure that every class discussion starts on a productive foot.
 Every discussion question is grounded in concrete textual details and challenges students to arrive at lucid interpretive insights!
 The questions lend themselves to a range of different pedagogical uses: 1) to focus students’ thinking prior to beginning a discussion, 2) to prompt in-class writing, 3) to assign written reflections for homework, etc. Guaranteed to elicit student engagement and foster deep thinking!
 Answer keys included.
-(8 pages)
+(7 pages)

 Analytical Writing Assignment: Challenge students to take their interpretations one step further by writing an analytical paper on a poem of their choice.
 The assignment sheet contains detailed instructions for how to generate a formalist analysis of a poem (analyzing how the poem's formal features contribute to its meaning).
 This kind of formalist analysis is exactly what students are asked to generate on the AP Literature exam!
 Sample paper included.
 (3 pages)